-Services in Dickinson:
+Services offered in Dickinson

 The city of Dickinson began growing its roots back in 1824, when the Mexican government granted a large piece of land to a man named John Dickinson.
 What else would he name his piece of land other than Dickinson?